jcbird/APOGEE-Data-Tutorial/README.md

 - `numpy`
 -  `astropy` or `pyfits` for FITS file reading

+### Keeping Current
+If you have already cloned the repository, simply type `git clone` in the APOGEE_DATA_TUTORIAL directory to update to the latest version.

 ### Contributing

 Please submit all bug reports, suggestions, and questions by submitting an issue.